 Induction and transition arrangements

 To support successful induction, we encourage a phased start.
 Parents are requested to stay with their child for part of session 1 for information sharing.
 If a child transfers from another setting, we will contact them for their records.
-Within the first few weeks, a letter will be sent allocating a key worker and parents of 2 year olds will be invited in to discuss compulsory 2-year checks.
+Within the first few weeks, parents will be informed who their child/rens key worker is and parents of 2 year olds will be invited in to discuss compulsory 2-year checks.

 Contacts and further information